 I don’t recommend cooking the oranges very long because they’ll fade and get mushy.

 Serve this delicious and healthy dish over rice.
+I prefer white rice, but it’s good over brown rice or noodles.

 Delicious Sides to Serve with Mandarin Orange Ginger Chicken